thiagowfx/thiagowfx.github.io/content/posts/2024-11-12-sort-deterministically.md

 LC_ALL=
 ```

-[^1]: In this case, the coworker’s version became the canonical one.
+[^1]: In this case, the coworker's version became the canonical one.